USCIS Expands Enforcement Powers: What Employers Must Know

 minutes to read

 In January 2025, the Department of Homeland Security (DHS) finalized a rule granting U.S. Citizenship and Immigration Services (USCIS) new law enforcement authority.
-For the first time, USCIS officers—classified as 1811 special agents—are authorized to investigate, arrest, and present for prosecution individuals and organizations that violate U.S. immigration laws.
+For the first time, USCIS officers — classified as 1811 special agents — are authorized to investigate, arrest, and present for prosecution individuals and organizations that violate U.S. immigration laws.

 For employers, this shift means I-9 compliance and document verification are no longer just paperwork risks.
 The same agency that approves work authorizations can now directly enforce against I-9 fraud, errors, or negligence.
+And through 2025 and into 2026, the enforcement landscape has expanded further: ICE reclassified several common I-9 errors as substantive violations in March 2026, and state governments have built their own enforcement apparatus in parallel — deputizing state police, creating new state-level agencies, and passing employer-facing immigration laws.

 Why This Rule Change Matters to Employers

-• Direct Investigations by USCIS: Instead of referring suspicious cases to ICE Homeland Security Investigations, USCIS can now launch and complete investigations in-house.
+• Direct investigations by USCIS.
+Instead of referring suspicious cases to ICE Homeland Security Investigations, USCIS can now launch and complete investigations in-house.

-• Faster Escalation: Cases of fraudulent or mishandled I-9 documentation can move more quickly from detection to enforcement.
+• Faster escalation.
+Cases of fraudulent or mishandled I-9 documentation can move more quickly from detection to enforcement.

-• Civil and Criminal Exposure: Employers may now face penalties not only for knowingly hiring unauthorized workers but also for document errors that suggest negligence.
+• Civil and criminal exposure.
+Employers may now face penalties not only for knowingly hiring unauthorized workers but also for document errors that suggest negligence.

 What Employers Should Expect

-• More Frequent I-9 Inspections: Employers should anticipate a rise in Notices of Inspection (NOIs) and requests for records directly from USCIS.
+• More frequent I-9 inspections.
+Employers should anticipate a rise in Notices of Inspection (NOIs) and requests for records directly from USCIS.

-• Overlap With ICE Investigations: While ICE will continue to target large-scale cases and transnational crime, USCIS is now empowered to take on routine employer-level enforcement.
+• Overlap with ICE investigations.
+While ICE will continue to target large-scale cases and transnational crime, USCIS is now empowered to take on routine employer-level enforcement.

 Top I-9 Risks Under the New Enforcement Powers